rasterio/rasterio/docs/topics/transforms.rst

             transformer.xy(0, 0)
     (-123.47959047080701, 49.52794990575094)

-A first order correction would be to use a mean elevation value for the image
+A constant height offset can be specified using the ``rpc_height`` keyword argument.
+This is useful for datasets with little elevation change.
+In this case, ``rpc_height`` is assumed to be an average height above sea level for ground in the target scene, while ``zs`` is the height above ground.

 .. code-block:: python

     >>> with rasterio.open('RGB.byte.rpc.vrt') as src:
-            transformer = rasterio.trasform.RPCTransformer(src.rpcs)
+            # 100 meters above sea level
-            transformer.xy(0, 0, zs=src.rpcs.height_off)
+            transformer = rasterio.trasform.RPCTransformer(src.rpcs, rpc_height=100)
-    (-123.48096552376548, 49.528097381526386)
+            transformer.xy(0, 0, zs=0)

-Better yet is to sample height values from a digital elevation model (DEM).
+    (-123.4811362101663, 49.52811584352445)

-:class:`.RPCTransformer` allows for options to be passed to :cpp:func:`GDALCreateRPCTransformerV2`
+When a constant height offset is not sufficient, sample height values from a digital elevation model (DEM). using the ``rpc_dem`` keyword argument. :class:`.RPCTransformer` allows for options to be passed to :cpp:func:`GDALCreateRPCTransformerV2`

 .. code-block:: python